 What is an Elementary Reaction [1-2]

 An elementary reaction is a chemical reaction where reactants directly form products in a single step with a single transition state.
-The reaction may combine to form complex or non-elementary reactions.
+Here, no intermediate products are formed.

 Molecularity and Rate Law of Elementary Reaction [1-4]

-The molecularity of an elementary reaction can be defined as the number of reactant particles involved in the reaction mechanism.
+The molecularity of an elementary reaction can be defined as the number of reactants involved in the reaction.
 It is a determining factor for the classification of elementary reactions.
+For instance, the reaction given in equation 1 involves 2 molecules of HI.
+So, its molecularity is 2.

 1. Unimolecular Reaction

-It is an elementary reaction that involves just one reactant species.
-Here a molecule gets decomposed or rearranged.
+A unimolecular reaction is an elementary reaction that involves just one reactant molecule, which gets decomposed or rearranged.

 Rate Law: Rate = k[A]